 A course admin (i.e. Teacher) can hide content from members and / or parents.

-- The green toggle button allows you to hide content from parents.
+- The green button allows you to hide content from parents.

 Parent Access and Privacy

 This discussion would not be complete without a note about student privacy.
-Parents accessing the Application can only see private information relating to their students.
-They can't see other student private information (including email addresses, grades).
-For instance, if you allow a parent to access a test or homework, they will see their student's answers (and grade if you enable it in the Test settings).
+Parents accessing the Application can only see private information relating to their children.
+They can't see other students' private information (including email addresses, grades).
+For instance, if you allow a parent to access a test or homework, they will only see their student's answers (and grade if you enable it in the Test settings).

 Course vs. Actual Classroom

-Course students can be provisioned in two ways, via SIS or Codes as explained in the article about Rostering.
+Course students can be provisioned in two ways, via SIS or Codes as explained in the article about Codes.